flynndcs/CS467_SU21/README.md

 - run `./startService`
     - generates from protobuf files, sets logging settings and starts REST/GRPC services
+    - If this script hangs on "Initializing FDB", run `sudo service foundationdb start`

 ## Usage (Gateway, Product API)
 - See Development below for explanations on implementation.